 In a similar way, many Invisible disabilities are often minimized, overlooked or misunderstood.
 You know, if you don’t look disabled, then you must not be disabled.
 There’s nothing wrong with you – You’re just being lazy, overly dramatic, unmotivated, or faking it.
 Okay, I believe I can safely say that 99.9% of the time, that’s not true.
 It’s a stigma attached to invisible disabilities.
 Since I became disabled myself, I have come to understand the stigma attached to various disabilities, particularly vision loss.
 I suppose that’s why conversations that include “teachable moments” are so important!

 Personally, I think the process of designing and getting a tattoo symbolizing your invisible disability can do two things.
 One, it can feel incredibly empowering.
 Two, it can spark conversation and bring awareness to a particular condition.
 It’s a “two-for-one” that just may help deflate the stigmatization of both tattoos and disabilities.

 I have wanted to get a tattoo for years.
 I just never had the guts, the perfect design, and the whole universe come into alignment for me.
 Since becoming legally blind, I wanted a tattoo to express my experience from my LHON diagnosis to reinventing myself as Girl Gone Blind.
 Recently, my guts, a perfect design, and the whole damn universe aligned!

 So, I did it.
 I got my very first tattoo!

 What is it?
 What is it?
 What is it?
-Holy crap!
-Calm down, I’m gonna tell you.
+Good Lord!
+Calm down… I’m gonna tell you.

 I absolutely love my tattoo and what it means!
 I’m not unprofessional, related to a gang, from the bad side of town, lazy, overly dramatic, or unmotivated.
 And, I am not, in any way shape or form, faking my vision loss.
 What I am doing is, living, learning, laughing, and moving on after a life-changing diagnosis that no one can see.